Doo-Wops & Hooligans

-Doo-Wops & Hooligans topped the charts in Canada, Ireland, the Netherlands, Switzerland and the United Kingdom.
-It peaked at number three on the Billboard 200 albums chart and was certified seven-times platinum by the Recording Industry Association of America (RIAA), nine-times platinum by the Recorded Music NZ (RMNZ) and six-times by the British Phonographic Industry (BPI).
+Doo-Wops & Hooligans topped the charts in Canada, Ireland, the Netherlands, Switzerland, and the United Kingdom.
+It peaked at number three on the Billboard 200 albums chart and was certified nine-times platinum by the Recording Industry Association of America (RIAA), nine-times platinum by the Recorded Music NZ (RMNZ), eight-times platinum by Australian Recording Industry Association (ARIA), eight-times platinum by the British Phonographic Industry (BPI), and diamond by Music Canada (MC).
 As of 2020, the album has sold over 15 million copies globally.
-The first two singles, "Just the Way You Are" and "Grenade" were successful internationally, topping the charts in the United States, Australia, Canada, New Zealand and the United Kingdom.
+The first two singles, "Just the Way You Are" and "Grenade" were successful internationally, topping the charts in the United States, Australia, Canada, New Zealand, and the United Kingdom.
 Subsequent singles "The Lazy Song", which topped the charts in the United Kingdom and Denmark, and "Marry You" reached the top ten in over ten countries.
 "Talking to the Moon" and "Count On Me" had a limited release.

 At the 53rd Annual Grammy Awards in 2011, "Just the Way You Are" received a Grammy Award in the Best Male Pop Vocal Performance category.
-Doo-Wops & Hooligans received five nominations for the 54th Grammy Awards in 2012, including Album of the Year, Best Pop Vocal Album and Record of the Year and Song of the Year for the single "Grenade".
+Doo-Wops & Hooligans received five nominations for the 54th Annual Grammy Awards in 2012, including Album of the Year, Best Pop Vocal Album, Record of the Year, and Song of the Year for the single "Grenade".
 It was promoted primarily through the Doo-Wops & Hooligans Tour (2010–2012) and a co-headline tour with Janelle Monáe, called Hooligans in Wondaland Tour (2011), along with a number of television appearances.